This post may include affiliate links to find a product mentioned. See my full Disclosure Policy.

 Add chicken and broccoli, diced red pepper, garlic, shredded cheese to a 2 qt. bowl.

 Mix vegetables gently.

-Add mayonnaise, dill mix, and salt to vegetable mixture, tossing gently.
+Add mayonnaise, dill mix, and salt to the vegetable mixture, tossing gently.

 Unroll 1 package of crescent dough; do not separate.

 Arrange longest sides of dough across width of large baking pan.
 Repeat with remaining package of dough.